 The Clients’ Security Fund is administered by a volunteer committee that reviews claims for reimbursement made to the Fund.
 The Committee meets twice annually to evaluate claims and determine whether restitution can be made.

 Who is eligible to receive funds?

 Funds may be filed by a client who has lost money or property because of the dishonest conduct or mishandling of funds by a Nevada lawyer, provided that:

-- Whether the dishonest act occurred during the course of an attorney-client relationship;
+- The dishonest act occurred during the course of an attorney-client relationship;

-- If the attorney is no longer practicing due to death, mental incompetence, suspension or revocation of license, or whether the attorney disappeared;
+- The attorney is no longer practicing due to death, mental incompetence, suspension or revocation of license, or whether the attorney disappeared;

-- If you have made a reasonable attempt to recover the money from your lawyer within a reasonable amount of time.
+- You have made a reasonable attempt to recover the money from your lawyer within a reasonable amount of time.

 All reimbursements from the Fund are a matter of grace, in the sole discretion of the Clients’ Security Fund Committee, and not a matter of right.

-For more information about the Clients’ Security Fund, contact Theresa Freeman, Client Protection Manager at firstname.lastname@example.org.
+For more information about the Clients’ Security Fund, contact Theresa Freeman, Programs Manager at firstname.lastname@example.org.